gregor1987/CarND-Advanced-Lane-Lines/README.md

 Here's a [link to my video result](https://youtu.be/i-v_CYDYmBc)

-`Distance from Center > 0`: ego vehicle driving right from lane center
+`Distance from Center > 0: ego vehicle driving right from lane center`
-`Distance from Center < 0`: ego vehicle driving left from lane center
+`Distance from Center < 0: ego vehicle driving left from lane center`

 ---